Book a Tour →

 Mt Coot-tha Lookout

 Brisbane's finest viewpoint — the entire city, Moreton Bay, and on clear days the Glass House Mountains spread before you from 287 metres above sea level.
 Best at sunset.
 There's a restaurant if you want to linger over dinner with the view.
+The summit walking trail is also excellent.

 Free · 7km from CBD · Sunset recommended